04 NCAC 03M .0703 Cessation of Foreclosure Activity During Pendency of Loss Mitigation REquest

 (1) the borrower has failed to comply with the terms of a loss mitigation plan within the previous 12 months, if the loss mitigation plan:

-(A) was implemented pursuant to a federal or state foreclosure prevention program, including the Home Affordable Modification Program; or
+(A) was implemented pursuant to a Federal or State foreclosure prevention program, including the Home Affordable Modification Program; or

 (B) reduced the monthly payment of loan by six percent from the scheduled monthly payment and resulted in a monthly payment of principal, interest, taxes, and insurance of less than 31 percent of the borrower's household income;

-(2) the mortgage servicer has provided a final response regarding a loss mitigation request within the last 12 months and reasonably believes that the current loss mitigation request was not made in good faith;
+(2) the mortgage servicer has provided a final response regarding a loss mitigation request within the last 12 months and believes that the current loss mitigation request was not made in good faith;

-(3) the borrower has failed to comply with a Chapter 13 bankruptcy repayment plan or has any bankruptcy proceedings dismissed for abuse of process within the last 12 months;
+(3) the borrower has failed to comply with a Chapter 13 bankruptcy repayment plan or has had any bankruptcy proceedings dismissed for abuse of process within the last 12 months;

 (4) the loss mitigation request is received by the servicer after the time for appealing an order granting foreclosure of the secured residential real estate has passed in accordance with Article 2A of Chapter 45; or